Hard problem of consciousness: Knowledge argument

-The knowledge argument, also known as Mary's Room, is another common thought experiment.
-It centres around a hypothetical neuroscientist named Mary.
-She has lived her whole life in a black and white room and has never seen colour before.
+The knowledge argument, also known as Mary's Room, is another common thought experiment: A hypothetical neuroscientist named Mary has lived her whole life in a black-and-white room and has never seen colour before.
 She also happens to know everything there is to know about the brain and colour perception.
-Chalmers believes that if Mary were to see the colour red for the first time that she would gain new knowledge of the world.
-That means knowledge of what red looks like is distinct from knowledge of the brain or visual system.
-In other words knowledge of what red looks like is irreducible to knowledge of the brain or nervous system; therefore, experience is irreducible to the functioning of the brain or nervous system.
-Others disagree, saying the same could be said about Mary knowing everything there is to know about bikes and riding one for the first time, or swimming, etc. Elsewhere, Thomas Nagel has put forward a "speculative proposal" of devising a language that could "explain to a person blind from birth what it is like to see."
-If such a language is possible then the force of the knowledge argument may be undercut.
+Chalmers believes that when Mary sees the colour red for the first time, she gains new knowledge — the knowledge of "what red looks like" — which is distinct from, and irreducible to, her prior physical knowledge of the brain or visual system.
+A stronger form of the knowledge argument claims not merely that Mary would lack subjective knowledge of "what red looks like," but that she would lack knowledge of an objective fact about the world: namely, "what red looks like," a non-physical fact that can be learned only through direct experience (qualia).
+Others, such as Thomas Nagel, take a "physicalist" position, disagree with the argument in its stronger and/or weaker forms.
+For example, Nagel put forward a "speculative proposal" of devising a language that could "explain to a person blind from birth what it is like to see."
+The knowledge argument implies that such a language could not exist.